bigbrett/wssha256engine/README.md

 **Note** You may get an error complaining that `ERROR: Digest is empty!
 (NID = 0)`.
 I'm investigating the cause of this, however the engine still loads properly and it does not seem to affect the functionality of the test program

 ## Testing the engine
+### Quck test
-A **quick and easy** test goes like this, where the resultant digest values should be identical:
+A quick and easy test goes like this, where the resultant digest values should be identical:

     $ teststr="Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec vel nulla malesuada, dictum diam ut, semper sapien.
 Etiam faucibus porttitor tristique.
 Vestibulum id magna sed velit ornare varius vitae nec erat.
 Mauris dui arcu, pulvinar eu pretium posuere."